asafpamzn/valkey-glide-2-0-readme/php/DEVELOPER.md

 The extension follows standard PHP extension development practices and uses the Zend API to expose Valkey GLIDE functionality to PHP applications.

+**Important**: The PHP extension depends on the FFI (Foreign Function Interface) library located in the `../ffi` directory.
+This FFI library provides the bridge between the PHP extension and the Rust-based `glide-core`.
+You must build the FFI library before attempting to build the PHP extension.

 ### Build from source

 #### Prerequisites